croessner/nauthilus-website/docs/configuration/auth-policy.md

 ### Response Message Reminder

 If `response_message` is omitted or `from: default`, Nauthilus uses the default message from the response marker. `attribute_detail` is valid only for a registered string detail with `sensitivity: public` and `purpose: response_message`.
-Generated Lua control and Lua filter decision attributes expose `status_message` this way.
+Generated Lua environment source and Lua subject source decision attributes expose `status_message` this way.

 ### Obligation and Advice Registry